-We have been working to set up social enterprises since the early 1990’s and bring a unique understanding of the charity and commercial issues facing any social enterprise.
+We have been working on setting up social enterprises since the early 1990s.
+We bring a unique understanding of the charity and commercial issues facing any social enterprise.
 We use our proven techniques developed in a unique mix of commercial, voluntary and statutory experiences to help create and support social enterprises so that they can be successful.

 - Lack of sales and marketing expertise

-- Focus on social rather then income generation
+- Focus on social rather than income generation

-- Not building on experience and existing contacts but trying something totally new
+- Not building on experience and existing contacts but trying something new.

 - Lack of clarity about the social impact that is being generated